Natural gas in China

 Between 2009 and 2014, gas consumption, production, and imports in China have grown dramatically, with two-digit growth.
 According to CNPC, the installed capacity of gas-fired power plants in the country is expected to reach around 138 million-154 million kilowatts in 2025, and further grow to 261 million-308 million kilowatts by 2030.

 In 2022, China significantly increased its natural gas imports from Russia, with a 54% rise to 16 billion cubic meters, largely through the Power of Siberia pipeline.
-This pipeline is projected to reach a capacity of 38 bcm by 2025.
+This pipeline is projected to reach a capacity of 38 billion m^{3} by 2025.
 This increase is part of China's strategy to diversify its energy sources and enhance energy security.

 Natural gas consumption

 Considering China's immense demand for energy, gas plays a relatively small role in its energy use, with only 5% of total energy in 2012.
 However, Chinese authorities see natural gas as a lower-polluting and less carbon-intensive alternative to coal, and gas consumption is increasing rapidly.
 Natural gas is expected to supply 15% of the nation's energy supply by 2030.